phlpm/phlpm/README.md

 # Philadelphia Perl and Raku Mongers

-Once a month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
+Once a month, we meet and someone gives a presentation about technical issues about the Perl programming language, the Raku programming language or the world surrounding them.
 Past topics include programming best practices, grammars, graphQL, reactive programming, anagrams, Perl 5 core maintenance, and more.
-Generally our speakers come from within phl.pm, but from time to time we bring in a guru from elsewhere in the Perl community.
+Generally our speakers come from within phl.pm, but from time to time we bring in a guru from elsewhere in the community.

 ## Upcoming events
 Our upcoming meetings are listed on [our events page](https://phl.matatu.org).